 With timeless villages, colorful citadels, striking fortified churches, and over 118 castles, this place really looks and feels like a fairytale-like realm.
-Add to all these a bunch of cosmopolitan, art-filled cities, heaps of authenticity, and a turbulent past which gave birth to a variety of myths and legends, and you will certainly have one of the best Halloween destinations in Europe.
+Add to all these a bunch of cosmopolitan, art-filled cities, heaps of authenticity, and a turbulent past that gave birth to a variety of myths and legends, and you will certainly have one of the best Halloween destinations in Europe.

 If you expect fancy pumpkin decorations and a costume extravaganza, you’ll probably end up being disappointed with your Halloween in Transylvania, but if you hope for an authentic experience in a magical setting filled with wonder and whimsy, where people still believe in legends and live their lives guided by ancient traditions, you are sure to have a blast.

 The beguiling Saxon citadels of Transylvania, the majestic Gothic castles, and the windy medieval streets meandering through the mountains will take you back in time, will let you discover their shadowy past, and will endow you with the most accurate illusion of what we call paranormal activity.